 To terminate your reservation and return to the frontend, simply exit this shell by typing

-To avoid anticipated termination of your jobs in case of mistakes (terminal closed by mistake), you can reserve and connect in 2 steps using the job id associated to your reservation.
+To avoid unanticipated termination of your jobs in case of errors (terminal closed by mistake, network disconnection), you can either use tools such as tmux or screen, or reserve and connect in 2 steps using the job id associated to your reservation.
 First, reserve a node, and ask it to sleep for a long time:

 Of course, you will probably want to use more than one node on a given site, and you might want them for a different duration than one hour.
 The -l switch allows you to pass a comma-separated list of parameters specifying the needed resources for the job.